sassoftware/devsascom-rest-api-samples/DecisionManagement/decisions.md

   * Rule set - Credit Approval Rules
 * else
   * Rule set - Auto Decline
-  * Treatment group - Counter offers
+  * Treatment group - Counteroffers

 #### Why Use this API?

-This API enables users to build and retrieve decision making processes that can be published to transactional or batch targets.
+This API enables users to build and retrieve decision-making processes that can be published to transactional or batch targets.

 ## API Request Examples Grouped by Object Type